w3c/wai-intro-atag/content/education.md

   </ul>
 </div>

-Support the creation of accessible content.
-This includes ensuring any automatically-generated content is accessible as well as helping authors fix potential accessibility issues.
+People who need to improve accessibility of existing materials need a tool that can create accessible content and that provides guidance on how to fix potential accessibility issues.

 ## The Accessibility Standard to Help You